ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/configurations/anu-tub.md

 With the ANU-TUB repository cloned to gadi we change into the `zstar` directory and edit the necessary part of the `config.yaml` file
 !!! tip
-    The same process below will work for any of the other vertical coordinate choices but `zstar` is a good place to start.
+    The same process below will work for any of the other vertical coordinate choice but `zstar` is a good place to start.

 ```bash
 cd anu-tub/control/zstar